Dropping and Withdrawing From Classes

 Appeal Process

-- Death of a relative, or
+- Death of a close relative, or

 - Injury or illness of the student, or

-The student must submit an appeal form along with documentation to support the acceptable conditions for the appeal to be considered.
-The student must submit an explanation of what has changed in his/her situation that will allow the student to demonstrate satisfactory academic
+The student must submit an appeal form along with a description of the circumstance and all documentation that support the acceptable conditions for the appeal to be considered.
+Documentation must be relevant to the time period/term in which the student’s academic performance was impacted and must address all terms of unsatisfactory performance.
+The student must also submit an explanation of what has changed in his/her situation that will allow the student to demonstrate satisfactory academic progress at the next evaluation.
+Appeals submitted without appropriate supporting documentation will not be considered.

-- If appeal is denied, the student will not be eligible for financial aid.
-The student has the right to file a new appeal with the Director of Financial Aid by sending the request to finaid@centralgatech.edu within 10 days of the Appeal Committee’s decision; otherwise the student may regain financial aid eligibility once the student completes the necessary hours and earns the minimum required GPA and completion rate to meet SAP requirements.
-The student will be notified by email of the final decision.
+- Otherwise, the student may regain financial aid eligibility once the student completes the necessary hours and earns the minimum required GPA and completion rate to meet SAP requirements.

 Additional Information